 5 Alternatives To Body Mass Index (BMI)

 What is BMI?
 It's a common enough question that isn't always accurately answered.
 At it's most basic, it's a calculation of the relationship between your height and weight.
 The higher your Body Mass Index the more overweight you are.

 Many doctors and healthcare professionals use BMI as a guide when they are assessing the general health of patients.
 However, the method, which has been in use since the 1840's, has some weaknesses.

 The first problem is that it doesn't give a real estimate for the percentage of body fat.
 Another problem is that men and women can have the same percentage of fat but different BMI readings.
 Finally, carrying a lot of muscle can give an inaccurate BMI reading.

-In an article published in Medical News Today, it was reported that Nick Trefethen, a member of Oxford University's Mathematical Institute, has come up with an alternative and better formula for BMI.
-Nick explains that the problem with the current BMI formula is that humans do not grow equally in all three dimensions.
+In 2013, Nick Trefethen, a member of Oxford University's Mathematical Institute, came up with an alternative and improved formula for BMI.
+Nick explained that the problem with the current BMI formula is that humans do not grow equally in all three dimensions.